 Even if you’re not the biggest hip hop fan or music head, you’ve probably heard trap music.
-From mainstream hip-hop to EDM and even K-Pop music, trap’s distinctive sound can be found everywhere.
-You’ll instantly recognise a trap beat from its subwoofer breaking sub-bass, rapid-fire hi-hats, and multi-layered synths.
+From mainstream hip-hop to EDM and even K-pop music, trap’s distinctive sound can be found everywhere.
+You’ll instantly recognize a trap track from its subwoofer breaking sub-bass, rapid-fire hi-hats, and multi-layered synths.

 The hi-hat is the heart of the trap beat.
 Early trap producers programmed the hi-hats in complicated patterns, at faster speeds than any drummer could ever play.
 The quick, short bursts of hi-hats contrast with the relatively simple and low-frequency kick drum beat and snare.